km-sharad/independent-cascade-diffusion-with-claude-mcp-connector/README.md

 <i>Classical Network Science based node selection methods:</i>
 </br>
 DEGREE CENTRALITY: ratio of number of nodes incident of a node over (n-1), where n is the total number of nodes in the network.
-I take k nodes with highest degree centrality measure as seeds.
+I take <i><b>k</i></b> nodes with highest degree centrality measure as seeds.
 </br>
 BETWEENNESS CENTRALITY: the number of times that any node needs a given node to reach any other node.
-I take k nodes with highest betweenness centrality measure as seeds.
+I take <i><b>k</i></b> nodes with highest betweenness centrality measure as seeds.
 </br>
 KATZ CENTRALITY: sums all walks starting or ending at a node, regardless of length; an attenuation factor here makes shorter  paths more valuable than longer ones.
-For k seeds, I take k nodes with highest Katz centrality measure as seeds.
+For <i><b>k</i></b> seeds, I take k nodes with highest Katz centrality measure as seeds.
 </br>
 K-GEODESIC CENTRALITY: the number of geodesic paths (the shortest path between two nodes) up to length k emanating from a given node.
-For k seeds, I take k nodes with highest K-Geodesic centrality measure as seeds. (it's unfortunate that I am using k for max number of edges in a geodesic and also for number of seeds, just to be clear - they mean different things)
+I take <i><b>k</i></b> nodes with highest K-Geodesic centrality measure as seeds. (it's unfortunate that I am using k for max number of edges in a geodesic and also for number of seeds, just to be clear - they mean different things)
 </br>
 FARNESS CENTRALITY: the total geodesic distance from a given node to all other nodes.
 Closeness centrality is an inverse measure of centrality since larger values indicate less centrality.
-I take k nodes with lowest farness centrality measure as seeds.
+I take <i><b>k</i></b> nodes with lowest farness centrality measure as seeds.
 </br>
 </br>
 <i>Greedy Hill Climbing Algorithm:</i>
 </br>
 The Greedy Hill Climbing algorithm is based upon the principle of submodularity also know as diminishing returns condition.
 In this context it means that a node when added to the larger set of seeds will result in lower gain, in terms of reach, as compared to when it's added to a smaller set of seeds.
-Kempe <i>et al.</i> discuss this in their paper <i>Influential Nodes in a Diffusion Model for Social
-Networks</i>. [^kempe2] Here's is the algorithm from the paper (<i><b>k</b></i> is the number of seeds to be identified):
+Kempe <i>et al.</i> discuss this in their paper <i>Influential Nodes in a Diffusion Model for Social Networks</i>. [^kempe2] Here's is the algorithm from the paper (<i><b>k</b></i> is the number of seeds to be identified):
 </br>
 ```
 start with A = ∅